-An Aging-in-Place community offers several levels of care on one campus.
-A resident could move into a retirement facility or assisted living facility, then utilize higher levels of nursing care when needed through personal care or nursing./rehab care.
-A resident’s room might change, but not his or her address.
+An Aging-in-Place community (also referred to as a Continuum of Care Retirement Community or CCRC) offers several levels of care on one campus.
+A resident could move into an area for retirement or assisted living, then utilize higher levels of care when needed.

-Home Health Care refers to care provided in a person’s home.
-Medical Home Health Care is a licensed level of care that provides nursing care and personal care.
-(These agencies also provide non-medical care.)
-Non-medical Home Health Care agencies in Kentucky must be certified.
-Agencies in Indiana must be licensed.
-They can assist with the self-administration of medications or treatments, provide limited personal care, serve as companions who prepare light meals and tidy homes, and may offer transportation or errand services.
+Home Health Care (medical) is a licensed level of care that provides nursing care and personal care, and requires a doctor’s prescription.
+Non-medical home care providers can assist with medication reminders, provide limited personal care, prepare light meals and tidy homes, and may offer transportation or errand services.

-Retirement communities are for those who are totally independent.
+Independent Living, also called Retirement Living, is for those who can manage daily life without help.
 Special services are provided, such as meals in a central dining area.
 Most people drive, but some transportation is usually offered.
 These communities offer no health care services and are not required to be licensed or certified.

-Memory care facilities provide service at different levels, from assisted living to the skilled care of nursing/rehab.
-Some facilities accept Alzheimer’s patients into their general care, and others have separate units designed to meet the specific needs of patients with this disease.
+Memory Care units or communities provide medical service at different levels, from assisted living to the skilled care of nursing/rehab.
+Some accept Alzheimer’s or dementia patients into their general areas, and others have separate units designed to meet the specific needs of patients with this disease.

 Physical rehabilitation services may be provided in an inpatient facility or an outpatient clinic.
 Inpatient rehabilitation may be provided in a nursing home, a skilled nursing facility or a dedicated rehab facility.
 Some living communities offer outpatient care through an onsite clinic or visiting clinicians.

 Respite Care provides short-term relief for primary caregivers.
 Respite care can range from a few hours to several days or weeks, and it can be provided in a number of different settings, such as adult day care facilities, in-home care, assisted living, or skilled nursing levels.